SaMD (Software as a Medical Device) has been a growing area of development over the last few years.

 SaMD (Software as a Medical Device) is a field worth looking at, both for medical device developers and investors.
 You could argue that SaMD is a huge part of the future of healthcare, offering myriad benefits and development opportunities.

-Connectivity is a key part of SaMD and that’s where Galen Data can help.
+Connectivity via a secure and compliant cloud infrastructure is a key part of SaMD and that’s where Galen Data can help.
 Our cloud platform is purpose-built for medical device connectivity and helps to streamline your compliance with regulations.